-\item[(3)] Let $\mathcal{C}$ be an abelian category and $\X\subseteq\mathcal{C}.$ The cotorsion pairs $\p$ in $\X$ satisfying that $\A=\smd(\A)$ and $\B=\smd(\B)$ were amply studied in \cite{huerta2020cut} and called cotorsion pairs cut along $\X.$ In \cite{huerta2020cut}, it is given several examples and applications.
-Namely, it were found interesting results in the settings of relative Gorenstein homological algebra, chain complexes and quasi-coherent sheaves.
-Furthermore, it is characterized in \cite{huerta2020cut} some results on the finitistic dimension conjecture, the existence of right adjoints of quotient functors by Serre subcategories and the description of cotorsion pairs in triangulated categories as co-t-structures. \end{enumerate} \end{ex}
+\item[(2)] The cotorsion pairs $\p$ in $\X$ satisfying that $\A=\smd(\A)$ and $\B=\smd(\B)$ were amply studied in \cite{huerta2020cut} and called cotorsion pairs cut along $\X.$ In this paper we can find several examples and applications.
+Namely, examples in the settings of relative Gorenstein homological algebra, chain complexes, and quasi-coherent sheaves; and as applications there are some results on the finitistic dimension conjecture, on the existence of right adjoints of quotient functors by Serre categories, and the description of cotorsion pairs in triangulated categories as co-t-structures \end{enumerate} \end{ex}